Wisconsin Legion officer resigns over military service claim

 MADISON, Wis. – A historian for the Wisconsin American Legion resigned after the organization said he embellished his military service.

-Howard "Gordy" Clewell stepped down last week of the Wisconsin American Legion.
+Howard "Gordy" Clewell stepped down last week from the Wisconsin American Legion.

 Clewell's wife, Laurel Clewell, is state commander of Wisconsin's American Legion.
 She told WISC-TV her husband lied to her about his service and that she had no idea he did not serve in Vietnam.